 Pipedrive is a better fit than Capsule when your consulting business is purely prospecting and running a structured pipeline.
 It was built specifically for sales pipeline management, and the visual pipeline view is one of the better implementations in this price range.

-The Lite plan starts at £24 per user per month, but most teams move quickly to Growth at £49 once they need automation and email sync.
-For a consulting firm of five people, that’s £245 per month for the base plan before any add-ons.
+The Lite plan starts at $24 per user per month, but most teams move quickly to Growth at $49 once they need automation and email sync.
+Note that Pipedrive bills UK customers in US dollars, so the pound cost shifts with the exchange rate.
+For a consulting firm of five people, that’s around $245 per month for the base plan before any add-ons.
 See our Pipedrive pricing breakdown for a realistic view of what you’ll actually pay once the add-ons stack up.

 Where Pipedrive falls short: it’s more of a sales tool than a relationship management tool.
 If most of your value comes from nurturing long-term client relationships rather than running an outbound pipeline, it can feel like the wrong instrument.